dotboris/alt/README.md

 ### Debian / Ubuntu / Anything using DEBs

 1. Open the [latest release page on Github][latest-release]
-1. Download the `.deb` file matching your architecture
+1. Download the `.deb` file matching your system architecture
 1. Install the `.deb` file by double clicking on it
 1. OR Install the `.deb` file from the command line